Emotional Dependency or Emotional ResponsibilityBy Dr. Margaret Paul

 What does it mean to take emotional responsibility, rather than be emotionally dependent?

 Primarily, it means recognizing that your feelings of anxiety, depression, guilt, shame, anger, aloneness, jealousy, irritation and so on (what we call in Inner Bonding 'wounded feelings') come from your own thoughts, beliefs and behavior, rather than from others or from circumstances.
-Once you understand and accept that you create many of your own feelings, rather than your feelings coming from outside yourself, then you can begin to take emotional responsibility.
+Once you understand and accept that you create many of your own feelings, rather than your feelings coming from outside yourself, then you can begin to move beyond emotional dependency and start to take emotional responsibility.

 For example, let's say someone you care about gets angry at you.